Written By: Shatoyia Jones, FLP Foundation Self-Development & Passive Income Mentor

 What stood out to me is that similar struggles (personal, professional, financial) and goals were very similar to the individuals who came to us for assistance:

-As a result, I often hear these top 5 struggles from the individuals (women and men) that I work with and serve in our community:
+As a result, I often hear these top 5 struggles from the individuals, everyone no matter the gender or ethnic identity that I have personally worked with and served in our community:

 #5: “Staying organized and consistent.” / “Inconsistency.”